ani37/MovieSL/readme.md

 # 1. Dataset Description
 If you love movies, and you love San Francisco, you're bound to love this -- a listing of filming locations of movies shot in San Francisco starting from 1924.
-You'll find the titles, locations, fun facts, names of the director, writer, actors, and studio for most of these films.
+You'll find the titles, locations, names of the director, writer, actors, and studio for most of these films.

 ### 1.1 Dataset